julionc/awesome-shopify/readme.md

   - [/r/shopify](https://www.reddit.com/r/shopify) - The Shopify Reddit community.

 ## Documentation
-  - [Developer guides](https://docs.shopify.com/api/guides) - If you're new to developing apps for Shopify, take a look at the official guides to get an overview of the process.
+  - [Developer guides](https://help.shopify.com/api/guides) - If you're new to developing apps for Shopify, take a look at the official guides to get an overview of the process.
-  - [Shopify’s OAuth flow for authentication](https://docs.shopify.com/api/guides/authentication/oauth) - This guide will walk you through the OAuth Authorization process.
+  - [Shopify’s OAuth flow for authentication](https://help.shopify.com/api/guides/authentication/oauth) - This guide will walk you through the OAuth Authorization process.
-  - [Shopify Partner Account](https://www.shopify.com/partners) - If you don't have a Shopify Partner account yet head over [here](https://www.shopify.com/partners) and create one, you'll need it before you can start developing apps.
+  - [Shopify Partner Account](https://www.shopify.com/partners?ref=vitalogy) - If you don't have a Shopify Partner account yet head over [here](https://www.shopify.com/partners?ref=vitalogy) and create one, you'll need it before you can start developing apps.
-  - [App requirements checklist](https://docs.shopify.com/api/listing-in-the-app-store/app-review-checklist) - For submitting apps to the Shopify App Store.
+  - [quirements checklist](https://help.shopify.com/api/listing-in-the-app-store/app-review-checklist) - For submitting apps to the Shopify App Store.

 ## Front-end Development